latest nhpb_banner 1__compressed

 Search the Website

-The state of Texas and the federal government partner together to offer a number of resources that can provide free job training and employment services to individuals.
-Assistance is offered for a diverse background of residents, including the unemployed, people looking to start a new career, seniors, veterans, and others.
-Find information on the numerous programs and phone numbers to call in Texas are below.
+There are classes for adults, teens, and immigrants as well as online resources.
+The state of Texas and the federal government partner together to offer a number of resources to individuals, including IT training, trade school enrollment and more.
+Assistance is offered for a diverse background of residents, including the unemployed, people looking to start a new career, seniors, veterans, and others, including free trade schools in Texas.
+Get details below.

 Your local Workforce Solution office will also provide employer services, including some or all of the following.
 Employment and career counseling resources can help the unemployed and residents looking to acquire experience or a new skill.
 Applicant screening and referrals, Job posting and matching, assistance during a plant closing or mass layoff, and more.